 Deploying Your Influencers in Times of Change

-In recent weeks, businesses have found themselves in a shifting landscape.
+In recent times, businesses have found themselves in a shifting landscape.
 During these times of change and challenge, engagement, culture and leadership has assumed even greater importance.
 Having clear direction and strategy in these interconnected areas will mean relatively greater engagement and confidence from your employees and other stakeholders.

 Quickly grasping the networks of influence that exist within your organisation can also enable you to successfully navigate the change, and be on the front foot, from a people and talent perspective.